Sorokin re Churchill, U.S.-Anglo alliance

 Personally, Professor Sorokin is as pleasant and charming an egoist as it is possible to find at Harvard, home of many successful men.
 His eyes, behind steel-rimmed glasses, glitter smilingly with every word he utters.
 Some people who take his courses groan that they can’t understand a word he says.
 A little judicious listening, coupled with the immunity gained after a few of his lectures, should fix that.
 Short, boyishly cut gray hair, a rapid and brusque manner, make him seem a tall little man.
 A conversation with Sorokin requires an effort to keep up with his wit, and when he gets serious, an effort to grasp what he is talking about.
 For him, the best art, literature, and music was produced before the nineteenth century.
 Enough of a cosmopolite to prefer Bach, Beethoven, and Mozart to Tchaikovsky and Rimsky Korsakov, smoke English instead of Russian cigarettes, keep cases of French wine in his cellar instead of scotch or vodka, and obtain American citizenship in 1930, he is nevertheless simple and quiet in taste, abhorring social life and all that it entails.
 However, the professor continues to sling his provoking social theories into the intellectual boxing ring, and although they get slammed around quite a bit there’s no reason why he shouldn’t come out a winner in the end.

 * Porter Sargent , a former Harvard professor, publisher, and commentator and critic of higher education. was quoted in an article in Time (May 30, 1938) as follows: “The [Harvard] sociology department is the White Russian WPA.”
-Fadiman may have been quoting Sargent; or it may have been the other way around.
+This quote was misattributed by the Crimson writer to Clifton Fadiman.

 — posted by Roger W. Smith